HayateSato/YOLO11---object-detection/README.md

 ### Training Your Own Model

-This project was trained using the YOLOv11s model.
-The training process can be found in the `YOLO11s.ipynb` notebook.
+- This project was trained using the YOLOv11s model.
+- (YOLOv8n was trained as well but YOLOv11s outpeformed)
+- The training process can be found in the `YOLO11s.ipynb` notebook.

 Key training parameters:
 - Model: YOLOv11s